sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

    :feedback_d: An attribute of the Dog class is name.
    :feedback_e: An instance of the Dog class is pet.

    A student has created a ``Dog`` class.
-The class contains variables to represent the following.
+The class contains instance variables (attributes) to represent the following.
     - A String variable called ``breed`` to represent the breed of the dog
     - An int variable called ``age`` to represent the age of the dog
     - A String variable called ``name`` to represent the name of the dog